raymondworkshop/raymondworkshop.github.io/_posts/diary/2024-01-02-the-log-of-your-life.md

         -   read more, do more
             -   less movies

+    -   BUSINESS

+        -   <Business Made Simple>
+        -   Business/Negotiations

+            -   resolving conflict

+        -   What will u do?

     -   Learning

         -   JS/Programming

         -   EQ

             -   <Order Out of Chaos>
-        -   Business/Negotiations

-            -   resolving conflict

         -   reading
             -   <世界简史>
             -   <The Untethered Soul The Journey Beyond Yourself>
             -   <老婆使用說明書>
-            -   <Business Made Simple>

     -   English/Cantonese
         -   **Shadowing** on a daily basis